 Built at a cost of $870,000, Tatem Arts Center was financed entirely from private sources, including gifts from alumnae, foundations and friends, as well as the Tatem family.
 The Center houses the Hodson Art Gallery, Price Auditorium, Avalon Speech Studio, the College Bookstore, an art studio, art and language laboratories, and the departments of Art, Education, and Foreign Languages and Literatures.

-Though not a Hood graduate herself, a number of Mrs. Tatem’s descendants are Hood alumnae: her daughter-in-law, Edith Gladwin DeChant Tatem ’23; her daughter Antoinette Tatem Driscoll ’29 (a member of the Board of Trustees from 1955-1972, an honorary trustee from 1972 until her death in 1985, and winner of the Alumnae Achievement Award in 1975); her granddaughter, Patricia Ware Driscoll ’55 (a member of the Board of Trustees from 1978-1990); a niece, Mary Edith Tatem Williams ’55 (winner of the Distinguished Alumnae Award in 1983); a cousin, Katharine May Tatem Brody ’64; a great-niece, Edith Gay Williams ’75; and a cousin, Julia Eberly Driscoll ’82.
+Though not a Hood graduate herself, a number of Mrs. Tatem’s descendants are Hood alumnae: her daughter-in-law, Edith Gladwin DeChant Tatem ’23; her daughter Antoinette Tatem Driscoll ’29 (a member of the Board of Trustees from 1955-1972, an honorary trustee from 1972 until her death in 1985, and winner of the Alumnae Achievement Award in 1975); her granddaughter, Patricia Ware Driscoll ’55 (a member of the Board of Trustees from 1978-1990); a grand daughter, Mary Edith Tatem Williams ’55 (winner of the Distinguished Alumnae Award in 1983); a cousin, Katharine May Tatem Brody ’64; a great grand daughter, Edith Gay Williams ’75; and a cousin, Julia Eberly Driscoll ’82.